ericatsydney/ericatsydney.github.io/_posts/2016-05-30-chrome-devel-tool.markdown

 - Modify the html markup directly, use drag and draw to reorganize the DOM.

+- Right click on the element to fix the `focus` effect.

 Console
 ========
 - Check log from JS.